-Table 1: NZ ETS Point of Obligation for Capped Sectors
+Table 1: NZ ETS Point of Obligation for Capped Sectors18

 THE FORESTRY SECTOR: The NZ ETS defines 'forest land' as an area at least one hectare in size that contains forest species and has, or is likely to have, trees covering 30% of each hectare.
 If the width of the land area is less than 30 meters, that area cannot qualify as a forest.
-There are two systems for calculating the amount of carbon contained by these forests: (1) forests less than 100 hectares use standard "look-up tables," and (2) forests greater than 100 hectares use the "field measurement approach."

-The NZ ETS classifies forests that were established after December 31 1989 differently from those that were established on or prior to that date.
-Post-1989 land rights holders have the option to voluntarily participate and earn units for sequestration in return for assuming liabilities for future reversals.
-On the other hand, people with rights to pre-1990 forests incur mandatory obligations for emissions if they deforest their land, which requires coverage with emissions permits.
-Two main types of lands qualify as post-1989 forest land: (1) forest that was established on unforested land after December 31 1989, and (2) land that was forest land on December 31, 1989, but was subsequently deforested between January 1 1990 and December 31 2007.
-People or communities with rights to post-1989 land may voluntarily join the ETS and earn NZUs as their forests grow.
+There are two systems for calculating the amount of carbon contained by these forests: (1) forests less than 100 hectares use standard "look-up tables," and (2) forests greater than 100 hectares use the "field measurement approach."19 pre-1990 forests incur mandatory obligations for emissions if they deforest their land, which requires coverage with emissions permits.
+Two main types of lands qualify as post-1989 forest land: (1) forest that was established on unforested land after December 31 1989, and (2) land that was forest land on December 31, 1989, but was subsequently deforested between January 1 1990 and December 31 2007.20 People or communities with rights to post-1989 land may voluntarily join the ETS and earn NZUs as their forests grow.
 If their credited forest stock falls due to harvests or either intentional or unintentional occurrences, participants must surrender permits.
 As long as forest land was registered prior to December 31 2012, participants could receive NZUs for carbon stock changes for the entire first Kyoto commitment period (2008-2012).
 People with rights to post-1989 forest land must submit emissions returns every five years, beginning January 1st 2008, but may choose to make more frequent submissions.
-As an alternative to joining the NZ ETS, however, people with rights to post-1989 forest land may join the Permanent Forest Sink Initiative (PFSI), which enables landowners to receive Kyoto compliant AAUs for forest sequestration in return for a covenant on future land use.
-The NZ government is responsible for how emissions from post-1989 forest lands that are neither part of the NZ ETS nor PFSI impact the country's carbon budget.
+As an alternative to joining the NZ ETS, however, people with rights to post-1989 forest land may join the Permanent Forest Sink Initiative (PFSI), which enables landowners to receive Kyoto compliant AAUs for sequestration to end 2012 with NZUs issued thereafter for forest sequestration in return for a covenant on future land use.
+The NZ government is responsible for how emissions from post-1989 forest lands that are neither part of the NZ ETS nor PFSI impact the country's carbon budget.21